EficodeDemoOrg/copilot-php/github_copilot_exercises.md

 ### Exercise 5.1: Feature Development Guidance

 1. **Planning New Features**
-   - Ask: "I want to add task priorities.
+   - "I want to add task priorities.
 How should I implement this feature?"
-   - Request: "Walk me through adding user authentication to this application"
+   - "Walk me through adding user authentication to this application"
-   - Query: "How would I add task categories without breaking existing functionality?"
+   - "How would I add task categories without breaking existing functionality?"

 2. **Implementation Guidance**
    - Ask: "Show me step-by-step how to add task due dates"